 Strategic Direction RMA Legislative Requirements District Character Protect the important amenity values and historic heritage associated with existing towns and villages.
 Maintain and enhance the sense of identity and character of the District's urban areas.
 Landscape, Biodiversity and Amenity Promote good urban design.
 Manage land uses and vegetation removal associated with riparian margins, important ecological areas, and wetlands.
 Appropriate preservation of the natural character of the coastal environment, outstanding natural features and landscapes, and historic heritage.
 Appropriate protection of ecologically significant wetlands, areas of significant indigenous vegetation and significant habitats of indigenous fauna.
 Provide appropriate public access.
 Settlement Patterns & Form Promote an integrated approach to growth, with a consolidation focus.
 Ensure substantial developments are of a high quality and are robust and resilient.
 Building Resilient Communities Recognise the implications of climate change on the life-supporting capacity and/or mauri of ecosystems and species distribution.
 Avoidance of new subdivision, use and development in areas of known high hazard.
 Identification and management of actually or potentially contaminated land.
 Encourage waste minimisation.
 Takata Whenua Actively engage with Ngāi Tahu as takata whenua.
 Provision of papakāinga housing on ancestral land.
-Work with Te Rūnanga o Ngāi Tahu and the appropriate papatipu rūnanga to determine areas where wāhi tapu, wāhi taonga, and cultural landscapes may be affected by activities.
+Work with Te Rūnanga o Ngāi Tahu and the appropriate papatipu rūnanga that being Te Runanga o Arowhenua who hold mamiwhenua for this takiwa to determine areas where wāhi tapu, wāhi taonga, and cultural landscapes may be affected by activities.